mougenj/RD4F-Tool/README.md

 On Linux:
 ```
 sudo apt-get install python3 python3-pip git # (some of them should be already on your machine)
-sudo python3 -m pip install matplotlib PyQt5 numpy pdb sqlite3 rlcompleter functools json re crossref
+sudo python3 -m pip install matplotlib PyQt5 numpy pdb sqlite3 rlcompleter functools json re crossrefapi
 git clone https://github.com/Ribodou/LSPM-Gui
 cd LSPM-Gui
 python3 main.py
 ```
 This way, you can execute the program via command-line interface, via "python main.py" on Windows, or "python3 main.py" on Linux.

 However, you may want to build an executable (ie: double-click on it to execute it).
-In this case, you should install another module: pyinstaller.
+In this case, you will have to "compile" the python program.
+In this case, the crossref module is mandatory.
+To compile python scripts, you should install another module: pyinstaller.
 Then, type "pyinstaller main.py --exclude-module PyQt4 --onedir --noconsole" in a console while being in the LSPM-Gui folder.
 ```
 sudo python3 -m pip install pyinstaller
 pyinstaller main.py --exclude-module PyQt4 --onedir --noconsole